-Difficulties in accessing the labour market have been more marked for applicants residing in open mainland camps and/or informal accommodation.
-As of the end of 2020, less than 33% of the resident adult population (approx. 16,099 out of 28,356) had managed to obtain an AFM, and even less of the residents above 15 years of age had managed to obtain an unemployment card from OAED (10.57%).
-Moreover, as opposed to the previous year, the situation reported for those residing in accommodation under the ESTIA II scheme in 2020, did not significantly differ compared to residents of the camps, potentially on account of the pandemic and concomitant measures that impacted on the renewal of documents.
-As of 28 December 2020, only 33% of eligible ESTIA II residents had managed obtain an AFM, and 13% had been registered with OAED.
-The challenges were more pronounced for applicants (AFM: 28%; OAED: 11%), compared to beneficiaries of international protection (AFM: 43%, OAED: 20%).
+Difficulties in accessing the labour market continued being marked for applicants residing in mainland camps and/or informal accommodation.
+As of the end of 2021, less than 50% of the resident adult population (9,707 out of 15,793) had managed to obtain an AFM, and even less of the residents above 15 years of age had managed to obtain an unemployment card from OAED (9.97%).
+Relevant data for those residing under the ESTIA II accommodation scheme have not been published in the project’s updates issued by the MoMA since February 2021.

-By December 2020, only 3% of eligible residents of ESTIA II had managed to open a bank account, highlighting the magnitude of the challenges applicants and beneficiaries face in accessing the labour market. Τhe situation was again more pronounced for asylum seekers (2% with bank account), when compared to recognised refugees (6% with bank account), though the difference is practically negligible and even more concerning for the latter, inter alia considering the severely restricted time (1 month) during which they can remain in reception-based accommodation post-recognition, following 2020 legislative amendments, and that they need a bank account, in order to be able to access the sole accessible rent subsidy, under the Helios II integration programme.
+By December 2020, only 3% of eligible residents of ESTIA II had managed to open a bank account, highlighting the magnitude of the challenges applicants and beneficiaries face in accessing the labour market. Τhe situation was again more pronounced for asylum seekers (2% with a bank account), when compared to recognised refugees (6% with bank account), though the difference is practically negligible and even more concerning for the latter, inter alia considering the severely restricted time (1 month) during which they can remain in reception-based accommodation post-recognition, following the 2020 legislative amendments, and that they need a bank account, in order to be able to access the sole accessible rent subsidy, under the Helios II integration programme.
 Relevant statistics are not published since the MoMA is in charge of issuing the updates on ESTIA II.
 Nevertheless, out of the aforementioned 188 asylum seekers and refugees interviewed by GCR, Diotima Centre and IRC as of 1 March 2022, access to bank accounts seems to remain an ongoing barrier, as 62% of them did not have a bank account.

-Lastly, applicants’ access to the labour market has been further hindered by obstacles in acquiring a temporary social security number (PAAYPA, see healthcare), which is a requirement for employment, that have continued being reported in 2020.
-As highlighted by HumanRights360 in June 2020, “access to healthcare and to the labor marked is nearly impossible due to the severe delays in acquiring a PAAYPA.
-The framework under which PAAYPA is granted remains vague, while the transition from AMKA to PAAYPA proved particulary time-consuming (already in many cases it reaches a year!) and hindered even more access of this population to the labor market and to healthcare”.
+Lastly, applicants’ access to the labour market has continued being hindered by obstacles connected with the temporary social security number (PAAYPA, see healthcare), which is a requirement for employment, albeit to a reduced rate compared to 2020.
+As highlighted by HumanRights360 in June 2020, “access to healthcare and to the labor market is nearly impossible due to the severe delays in acquiring a PAAYPA.
+The framework under which PAAYPA is granted remains vague, while the transition from AMKA to PAAYPA proved particularly time-consuming (already in many cases it reaches a year!) and hindered even more access of this population to the labor market and to healthcare”.

 As further noted by the Greek National Commission for Human Rights in September 2020, “in practice, it is ascertained that asylum seekers cannot benefit from the right to work, as the documents of ERGANI have not yet been adapted so that PAAYPA holders can be included, while due the coronavirus and the difficulty in renewing international protection applicants’ cards, employers are reluctant to employ staff with an expired card”.

 As regards vocational training, Article 17(1) L 4540/2018 provides that applicants can have access to vocational training programmes under the same conditions and prerequisites as foreseen for Greek nationals.
 The same is reiterated in Article 54(1) IPA.
 However, the condition of enrolment “under the same conditions and prerequisites as foreseen for Greek nationals” does not take into consideration the significantly different position of asylum seekers, and in particular the fact that they may not be in a position to provide the necessary documentation.
 Article 17(2) L 4540/2018, provides that the conditions for the assessment of applicants’ skills who do not have the necessary documentation will be set by a Joint Ministerial Decision.
 The same is reiterated in Article 54(2) IPA.
-As far as GCR is aware such a decision had not been issued by the end of 2020.
+As far as GCR is aware such a decision had not been issued by the end of 2021.

 Article 71 L 4375/2016, as previously in force; Article 15 L 4540/2018.